LNG is cold (when it should be cool)

 How many natural gas presentations have you seen yet?
 The last series of speeches I saw was as exciting as watching paint dry – and that was me as a gas professional.
 Imagine how nonprofessionals must feel in there.
 There are no iconic presenters like Steve Jobs or Tom Peters.
 There is no rock star like entrepreneurs like Richard Branson or James Dyson.
 Where are the rabid, flesh-eating opinion makers like Seth Godin or Guy Kawasaki that will rock the crowd on the tune of Natural Gas?

-In fact, if Natural Gas did not exist in the first place, it would have to be invented.
-Not only is it the cleanest of all hydrocarbons, it’s also very, very safe to use and a very benign substance.
+If Natural Gas did not exist in the first place, it would have to be invented.
+Not only is it the cleanest of all hydrocarbons, but it’s also very, very safe to use and a very benign substance.
 It’s non-toxic.
 Breathing some natural gas will not kill you.
 Of course, if there is no oxygen around anymore you would suffocate but that’s the case for anything that keeps oxygen away.

 It’s also non-corrosive which is great news to the tank and pipe builders of this world.
-No brittleness because of material fatigue like its the case with hydrogen, no chemical interaction with the containment vessel.
+No brittleness because of material fatigue as is the case with hydrogen, and no chemical interaction with the containment vessel.
 It’s chemically inert which makes it easy to handle.
 And it does not change composition no matter how long you store it as there is no microbial growth.

 Let’s compare LNG to diesel for a second then.
 Both of them are hydrocarbons.
 Both of them are liquids.
 Both of them are combustibles.
 So far for the similarities.